astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 bindnext : string -> (Variable -> bindmany Variable Body) -> bindmany Variable Body.
 ```

 STUDENT.
-Interesting, I would like to see more about this, but maybe some other time.
+Interesting.
+I would like to see more about this, but maybe some other time.
 I
 thought of another thing that could be challenging: mutually recursive `let rec`s?

 ADVISOR.
 Sure -- how about this?